Skip to content

 Chicken Out Ridge

 You gain another 1,400′ of elevation between miles 2 and 3.
-At that point, you are about scramble up and begin finding your own way across Chicken Out Ridge.
+At that point, you are about to scramble up and begin finding your own way across Chicken Out Ridge.
 That section is only 1/4 of a mile long, but could be real easy or super sketchy depending on which route you pick.

 The snow bridge at the end of Chicken Out Ridge is a short but fun obstacle as well…